 The queen bee is the beating heart of any hive.
 Read along to learn about the role queen bees play in a honey bee colony.
 Here you will discover a new way to appreciate this phenomenon of nature.

+The life cycle of a queen bee is full of purpose.
 Once the queen emerges from her cell, she will take a few days to mature.
 Then, with several worker bees to accompany her, the queen will fly a mile or more away from her hive so she can begin mating.
 The distance from the hive helps make sure she does not mate with drones, or male bees, too closely related to her.

 We still do not know for certain how queen bees and drones know to meet in the same spot, but they do meet in the “drone congregation area.”
 Over several days, a queen bee will mate with 10 to 20 drones, who will all die immediately after the encounter.
 Once her spermatheca, a special structure inside her abdomen, is full of semen, she will return to the colony.